matthiasjost/ListBenchmarks/README.md

 # ListBenchmarks
 Benchmarks related to lists with BenchmarkDotNet

+## Steps
-# Close all apps (also Visual Studio)
+1. Close all apps (also Visual Studio)
-# Run the benchmark from the cmd line or PowerShell: dotnet run -c Release
+2. Run the benchmark from the cmd line or PowerShell: dotnet run -c Release